-Given the poor predictive value of even risk factors such as AEDF or SROM, let alone 'threatened preterm birth', timing the steroids is extremely difficult and the 48% figure is impressive.
-Accuracy will be improved by point of care tests (e.g. fetal fibronectin) and further by apps that use both multiple risk factors and continuous variables to improve both sensitivity and specificity, equating to more at-risk babies receiving steroids appropriately.
+Given the poor predictive value of even risk factors such as AEDF or SROM, let alone 'threatened preterm birth', timing the steroids is extremely difficult and our current cross-TV rates of nearly 50% are impressive.
+Accuracy will be improved by point of care tests integrated into apps that use both multiple risk factors and continuous variables to improve both sensitivity and specificity into (note fetal fibronectin currently N/A, so advise Actim Partus OR QUIPP app using cervical length), equating to more at-risk babies receiving steroids appropriately.
 But even these are still not enough.
 For instance, the QUIPP app (ref 1) which assess the risk of birth within 7 days, still advises steroids when there is a >5% risk of this: this means that many women will still receive steroids that are not effective.